johnwcowan/r7rs-work/ProcessesCowan.md

 `(process-fork `[*narrow?*]`)`

 Forks the current process.
 Returns a process object in the parent process and `#f` in the child object.
+Both processes execute the continuation of the call to `process-fork`.

 `(process-fork `*thunk* [*narrow?*]`)`

-Forks the current process and returns a process object in the parent process.
+Forks the current process and returns a process object in the parent process, which then executes the continuation of the call to `process-fork`.
 The child process immediately invokes *thunk* and exits using the value that *thunk* returns.

 `(process-exec `*setup cmd . args*`)`